 Living with Gynecomastia – Samuel’s Story

-Not every male who has gynemycastia is in a rush to remove their breasts.
+Not every male who has gynecomastia is in a rush to remove their breasts.
 I first started developing breasts at the age of 13, and I suppose because I was brought up by a single mother who was a raving feminist, nobody told me anything was wrong.
 I have what I call ‘screwy genetics’, which means that technically I am neither male or female.
 Thus I am producing more estrogen than testosterone.
 Something like that.
 It never bothered me much to find out.
-I really don’t have problem with accepting my body, rather I have a problem with the way some narrow minded people react to it.
+I really don’t have a problem with accepting my body, but rather I have a problem with the way some narrow-minded people react to it.

 Some of the worst reactions come from doctors.
-I am quite fed up with doctors who want to run a whole series of tests on my.
-They really won’t take no for an answer some of them.
+I am quite fed up with doctors who want to run a whole series of tests on me.
+Some of them really won’t take no for an answer.
 I have had to tell several doctors where to go because of this.
 I am not a Guinea Pig for their personal use.

 Many people immediately ask why I don’t have a breast reduction surgery to remove my breasts.
-This is an example of narrow minded thinking.
-The first things is that I like my breasts, why would I want them removed.
+This is an example of narrow-minded thinking.
+The first thing is that I like my breasts, why would I want them removed?